 Yes, it’s totally possible, and yes you really can’t Google any answers.
 There are many companies doing virtual escape parties in 2020, and we picked the “Beam me up, Scotty” Moon-themed room from REASON.

-With a live host and remotely controllable props, teams of 8-10 people go through 5 stages that are to be completed by solving complex puzzles.
+With a live host and remotely controllable props, we gathered in small groups of 8-10 people to complete five stages of complex puzzles, using our knowledge and problem-solving skills.
 All brainstorming is done in Zoom breakout rooms.

 We were surprised by people showing their crazy mathematical skills, while others took on more of a cheerleading role.
-Everyone got to shine in this non-traditional way of team-building.
+Everyone got to shine in this non-traditional, fun way of virtual team building.

 Fun fact: When we asked our team about their favorite activities, people voted the escape room as #1.